Relocating Your Business with Ease: Moving Your Business Should Never Be Stressful

 Prepare to operate from two locations

 Mayra Jimenez, Co-founder of Orchid Boutique, points out that you will need to have both your old and new locations running during the transition period.
 She suggests keeping them open for at least 30 days.
 That way, suppliers and customers who don’t have the new address will still be able to make deliveries, collect orders or simply ask questions.

 Jimenez says operating costs in a new location can be surprising.
 Rental expenses may jump considerably when you take state taxes into consideration.
 Sales taxes for customers may also be higher in some places so they may also have to be notified about an increase in prices.
 In the case of Orchid Boutique, when the office moved to the same state as most of its customers, those who were previously exempt from taxes on out-of-state online purchases now had to pay.

 Use technology to attract new business

 Once you’ve settled in, you’ll be looking to get customers in the door.
-The US Small Business Administration suggests using location-based services to attract those passing or living by.
+The US Small Business Administration suggests using to attract those passing or living by.
 Living Social, Foursquare and Groupon can all be used to offer deal and market special offers.